~jakintosh/colophon

 /stream /technology /programming /collect /colophon

-As I started fleshing out components of this site, I wanted to add some new features to collect.
+As I started fleshing out components of this site, I wanted to add some new features to /collect.
 I added the ability to reuse the name of a @map as a value using "$NAME", and it can also be interpolated in strings with "@name".
-I also exposed a list of the @group objects on a map using the value "@groups" on a map.
+I also exposed a list of the @group objects on a @map using the value "@groups" on a @map.
 The first change reduced redundancies when writing new stream events, and the second made it possible to render all of the groups for each stream event.

 May 23, 2023

-/stream /media /reading /colophon
+/stream /reading /colophon

 Read The Garden and The Stream, by Mike Caulfield after seeing it linked in Maggie Appleton's digital garden post, and seeing it use the same metaphor I stumbled on for this site.